UltraEngine/Documentation/CPP/LoadMap.md

 ## Example

-This example saves the starting scene and reloads it when the space key is pressed.
+This example saves the starting map and reloads it when the space key is pressed.

 ```c++
 #include "UltraEngine.h"